-

 Sign and date your amended Schedule H or H-EZ in the space provided.
 If you and your spouse are residing together, your spouse must also sign.

-Include with your amended Schedule H or H-EZ an explanation of the changes you made and the reasons for those changes.
+Include with your amended Schedule H or H-EZ an explanation of the changes you made and the reasons for those changes in the box provided on Schedule AR.

 If your amended Schedule H or H-EZ has increased the amount of your homestead credit, you will receive a refund for the additional amount.
 If your amended Schedule H or H-EZ has decreased the amount of your homestead credit, you will owe the difference between the amount shown on the amended Schedule H or H-EZ and the amount of homestead credit previously refunded to you.
 If you owe an additional amount, include your check or money order, made payable to the Wisconsin Department of Revenue.